 Self-help

-One respondent mentioned her school library’s self-service system for books on mental health, meaning pupils don’t have to present the items they are borrowing.
+One respondent mentioned her school library’s self-service system for books on mental health.
+This means pupils don’t have to present the items they are borrowing.

 This guaranteed anonymity helps reassure children they are not at risk of judgement from their peers.

-With pupil wellbeing more important than ever, your school library can be a welcome source of support, offering children a safe space, new hobbies and a listening ear as well as a treasure trove of books.
+With pupil wellbeing more important than ever, school libraries can be a welcome source of support.
+They offer children a safe space, new hobbies and a listening ear, as well as a treasure trove of books.